SDEs with critical general distributional drifts: sharp solvability and blow-ups: Critical divergence and the constant in many-particle Hardy inequality

 Then the heat kernel $p(t,x,y)$ of $-\nabla \cdot a \cdot \nabla + b \cdot \nabla$, defined as the integral kernel of the corresponding $C_0$ semigroup in $L^p$, $p>\frac{2}{2-\nu^{-1}\sqrt{\delta}}$, constructed via a suitable regularization of $a$ and $b$, satisfies, possibly after a modification on a measure zero set, the Gaussian lower bound

 where $\Gamma_c(t,x):=(4\pi c t)^{-\frac{d}{2}}e^{-\frac{|x|^2}{ct}}$ and $c_1, c_2>0$, $c_3 \geq 0$, see \cite{KiS_MAAN}.

 Under the above assumptions on $b$ there is no Gaussian upper bound on $p(t,x,y)$.
 In fact, the counterexample is given by the Brownian particles considered in Example \ref{ex1_multi}, see the end of Section \ref{particle_sect}.
-Consequently, the proof of \eqref{lgb} does not reply on a Gaussian upper bound which, to the best of our knowledge, is the first result of this type. \end{remark}
+Consequently, the proof of the Gaussian lower bound \eqref{lgb} does not use the Gaussian upper bound.
+As is mentioned to \cite{KiS_MAAN}, to the best of authors' knowledge, this is the first result of this type. \end{remark}

 \begin{remark}[More on the case ${\rm div\,}b=0$] 1.~Let $b=b(x)$.
 In the case ${\rm div\,}b=0$, there is an alternative approach to the proof of the approximation uniqueness for $b \in \mathbf{MF}_\delta$.
 Namely, Mazya-Verbitsky \cite[Theorem 5]{MV} proved equivalence